CSVCC¶

-The CSVCC command is used aggregate or count genotypes stored in horizontal CSV format.
+The CSVCC command is used aggregate or count genotypes stored in horizontal values column in a CSV or fixed element size format.
 See CSVSEL for more description of the requirements for the data input.

 The aggregation is grouped according to the phenotype relation, which can be of the form (tag,status) or (tag,pheno,status).
 Typically, the relation is a binary relation with PN and case vs control status.
 Affection status for multiple phenotypes can be represented by using the class.